SUBSCRIBE TO OUR FREE NEWSLETTER

 Liberate 41 Million Americans From Student Loan Debt.

-There is another part of the grassroots movement for debt-free college - and that has to do with relieving $1.3 trillion in student debt that now burdens the several generations of Americans that had no choice but to take on debt to finance their education.
+There is another part of the grassroots movement for debt-free college - and that has to do with relieving $1.3 trillion in student debt that now burdens the several generations of Americans who had no choice but to take on debt to finance their education.
 If we move to a system that makes college debt-free, it is only right that the 41 million struggling to deal with that debt should get some relief.
 IAF's National Student Debt Jubilee Project, led by Mary and Steven Swig, argues that wiping out all student debt (based on a time-honored practical and moral Jubilee practice) would be good for all Americans because it would stimulate the economy, creating jobs and growth.
 The idea is a common-sense one: the people now forced to labor at jobs they hate would be liberated to create new businesses they invest with creativity.
-Younger workers (rapidly aging) would be freed of debt and able to get married, start families, buy houses and cars - and the debt forgiven would inject new life into a struggling economy.
+Younger workers (rapidly aging) would be freed of debt and able to get married, start families, and buy houses and cars - and the debt forgiven would inject new life into a struggling economy.

 There are two areas where immediate debt relief seems obvious: